suprsend/suprsend-rn-sdk/README.md

 platform :ios, '13.0' // this version has to be 13 or greater
 ```

+#### Step 4.
+Change iOS Deployment Target
+SuprSend sdk needs an iOS deployment target of 11 or above.
+So Change it in xcode.

 ### 2. Initialization

 #### Step 1.
 In AppDelegate.m add the below mentioned code inside *didFinishLaunchingWithOptions* method,  just before returning YES like in code below.